Lisbon Market Guide: What You Need to Know to Shop Like a Local

 Paying

-All markets have ATM (multibanco) machines for cash withdrawals and it’s easier, and appreciated, to always pay in cash.
+All markets have ATM (multibanco) machines for cash withdrawals.
+Its easier, and appreciated, to always pay in cash.

 Mercado de Campo de Ourique is one of the Lisbon markets open until late.
-Photo credit: Sandra Henriques Gajjar
+Photo Credit: GauldimG

 Market Etiquette and Tips

-Don’t touch the merchandise without the vendor’s consent, especially fruits and vegetables that bruise up fast if every single potential client were to squeeze them for a ripeness check.
-No harm in pointing and asking if it’s ripe (está maduro?).
+• Look, Don’t Touch: Don’t touch the merchandise without the vendor’s consent, especially when looking at fruits and vegetables.
+They would bruise quickly if every single potential client were to squeeze them for a ripeness check!
+No harm in pointing and asking if it’s ripe (¿Está maduro?).
 The vendor will do the checking and the demonstration.

-Bargaining is not a habit in Lisbon food markets.
+• Sealing the Deal: Bargaining is not a habit in Lisbon food markets.
 All products have the price per kilo clearly displayed, and you’re free to compare them from stall to stall if you don’t have a favorite vendor yet.
-For fruits and vegetables, even if budget isn’t an issue, the vendor will ask you está bom assim? (is this okay?) while weighing it on an electronic scale before closing the sale.
+For fruits and vegetables, even if budget isn’t an issue, the vendor will ask you ¿Está bom assim? (is this okay?) while weighing it on an electronic scale before closing the sale.
 That’s your chance to add or remove items.

 0 Comment